slittorin/home-assistant-setup/README.md

 - Limit the number of exposed ports/services on the Home Assistant.
 - Allow 30 days of data to reside within the Home Assistant database before it is put into the history database.
   - We have a rather good setup that should cope with the load, with the current number of sensors/integrations.
+- Keep all data forever in the history database (InfluxDB).
+By default the retention is set to 'Forever' in InfluxDB.

 ## Conceptual design